ooddle

 The Movement pillar at ooddle uses habit stacking as one of its main strategies.
 Your daily protocol can include a chair pose reading reminder paired with your existing reading time.
 Duration progresses as your protocol adapts.
 The micro-action becomes part of how reading happens, not a separate task you have to remember.

 On Core, your protocol adapts based on movement and recovery data.
 On Pass, we layer in deeper strength tracking.
 Stacking small wins onto existing habits is one of the highest-leverage moves in wellness.
-Reading minutes that double as strength minutes is exactly that kind of move.
+Reading minutes that double as strength minutes is exactly that kind of move, and the protocol exists to make sure the stack actually happens daily rather than fading after a strong week.

 Ready to try something different?